syz16/irvington-math-club.github.io/_pages/about.md

 icon: info_outline
 ---

 Irvington Math Club aims to provide students opportunities to explore different facets of math through lectures, activities, and competitions to strengthen students' mathematical capabilities.

-We meet weekly on Wednesdays.

 Feel free to contact irvingtonmathclub@gmail.com for any questions.